The Best Indoor Solar Lights

 The lamp comes with a sensor to automatically turn on in darkness and turn off in daylight.
 This makes an ideal product for a garage, shed, porch, or balcony.
 If you don’t like the automatic sensors, there’s also an option to turn it off to keep it charged for emergency situations.

-This lamp has 4/5 stars based on 64 reviews.
+This lamp has lots of customers posting rave reviews on Amazon.
 Current pricing can be found at the link above.

 Microsolar Dual Solar Lamps